lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

                                           These units have to be ordered after stratigraphic age and hierarchy (i.e. Group, Sub-group, Formation, Member)
                                           This list is necessary for the top base definition, the example table was received on the 2022-06-14 by A. Morard (swisstopo)

-SUPPLEMENTARY INPUT DATA FOR OUTPUT VALIDATION AND VISUALISATION (USED IN THE EXAMPLE DATA SET)
+SUPPLEMENTARY INPUT DATA FOR OUTPUT VALIDATION AND VISUALISATION:

+These input data are not required for the routine to run, but are used to in the example data set to enable fast processing of multiple map sheets and to visualise and validate the model output.

 5. HSt_relevant_units_20220617.xls:       Table containing the GeolCodes of the potentially hard rock bearing lithostratigraphic units and eventually mapped sub-units
                                           This is particularly helpful if a large number of lithostratigraphic units have to be analysed